Coach Trip: Revival

 On 4 September 2013, Channel 4 announced there would be another series of Coach Trip consisting of 30 episodes, each 30 minutes long.
 Sheerin and Donald both returned to the show.
 Applications for the new series opened on the same day.
 On 9 April 2014, it was confirmed by Digital Spy that the show would return for a further four series (80 episodes in total).

 On 6 April 2016, it was announced that Coach Trip will return for a fourteenth series in 2016 on E4.
-This series is called Coach Trip: Road to Ibiza and it began airing on 25 July 2016.
+This series was called Coach Trip: Road to Ibiza and it began airing on 25 July 2016.
 On 23 August 2016, Channel 4 confirmed that Coach Trip would return for series 15 & 16 in 2017.
 On 13 July 2017 it was announced that Coach Trip would return for series 17.
+It returned for an eighteenth series in January 2019.

-Format & Continents
+Format and continents

 The show's format consists of four to seven teams of two undertaking a coach tour principally of continental Europe (but with individual series including sojourns into North Africa and Western Asia) and has been sold to other countries.
 The tours have usually lasted between 20 and 50 days (Celebrity series tours have lasted between 10 and 15 days and Christmas series tours have also lasted 15 days), with passengers remaining on the tour only until they are ejected by their companions via popular vote, to be replaced by a new couple the following day.
 The travellers are accompanied by tour guide Brendan Sheerin, who appears in every episode.